 #3 Remove sails

-Boatyards will ask for roller mainsails and all headsails to be removed prior to lifting but it is advisable to remove all sails and sprayhoods if you’re coming ashore for long periods.
+Boatyards will ask for all headsails to be removed prior to lifting but it is advisable to remove all sails and sprayhoods if you’re coming ashore for long periods.
+If you have an in-mast furling mainsail and it cannot be removed, please ensure it is completely furled inside the mast, leaving only the minimum amount of sail exposed.
+Make sure all locking devices are engaged and regularly checked to prevent accidental unfurling.
+In addition, we require a strap around the mast above the exposed mainsail as an extra precaution against extreme weather conditions.
+This will need the approval of the Marina Manager/Yard Manager.
+We will provide this strap and are happy to assist with the installation to ensure everything is secure.
 Store them indoors to avoid damp and mould, and don’t forget to take your cushions and bedding with you as well.
 While you’re removing your sails, don’t forget to ensure there is tension in the backstay.

 #4 Water